research.md

 Research

-Here I summarize a few of my research endeavors and collaborative work.
+// a summary of research endeavors and collaborative work

 Formation of black hole inspirals in accretion disks around supermassive black holes